 We are currently recruiting graduate Engineers and Scientists, who have obtained, or expect to obtain, a first or upper second class honours degree, to join the Integrated Tribology Centre for Doctoral Training at the Universities of Sheffield and Leeds.
-The Centre is funded by the EPSRC and aims to tackle the problems that face industry today, to develop new technologies and skills that will benefit all partners.
+The Centre is funded through a number of ways which include EPSRC Case awards and Industry.
+Our aim is to tackle the problems that face industry today, to develop new technologies and skills that will benefit all our partners.

-Successful candidates will have the opportunity to work with leading academics at both Universities and also supporting industrialists including, Rolls Royce, Siemens, National Physical Laboratory, Network Rail/RSSB/ATOC, Afton, Infineum, and Ricardo and many more.
-You will be able to choose a PhD project that either aligns closely with a single partner, or a pre-competitive project that is of fundamental application to all industry partners.
+Successful candidates will have the opportunity to work with leading academics at both Universities and also supporting industrialists including, Rolls Royce, Siemens, National Physical Laboratory, Network Rail/RSSB/ATOC, Afton Chemicals, Infineum, and many more.

-Our PhD projects cover a wide range of themses such as advanced materials engineering, bio-tribology, numerical modelling, surface science, surface engineering, advanced fluid mechanics, contact mechanics and many more.
+Our PhD projects cover a wide range of themes such as advanced materials engineering, bio-tribology, numerical modelling, surface science, surface engineering, advanced fluid mechanics, contact mechanics and many more.

 WHAT IS TRIBOLOGY

 WHAT IS iT-CDT?

 Tribology is all about friction, wear, and lubrication.
 The science behind how things move and slide over each other.
 It is fundamental to the modern world.
 Car engines need advanced lubricants to save fuel and reduce emissions.
 Wind turbines rely on healthy bearings and gearboxes.
 Railway track wear out and fatigue cracks form.
 The aging population needs prosthetic joints that will last a longer.
 Tribology is a fascinating subject – so vital to the world around us but so few people know what it is.
 Join the elite who study this and make a difference.